 The OTA occupied bandwidth is defined as a directional requirement and shall be met in the manufacturer’s declared OTA coverage range at the RIB.

-9.7.2.2 Minimum requirement for BS type 1-O and BS type 2-O
+9.7.2.2 Minimum requirement for IAB DU of IAB type 1-O and IAB type 2-O

 The OTA occupied bandwidth for each NR carrier shall be less than the BS channel bandwidth.
 For intra-band contiguous CA, the OTA occupied bandwidth shall be less than or equal to the Aggregated BS Channel Bandwidth.

+9.7.2.3 Minimum requirement for IAB MT of IAB type 1-O and IAB type 2-O